pete-kufahl/spring-tutorial/spring-retry/README.md

 # spring-retry
+A Spring project that simulates failrues in interservice communication, with mitigation using Spring Retry.

+Here we use:
-🎣 Bass Tracker & Lake Profile Microservices
+🎣 Bass Tracker (client) & Lake Profile (server) Microservices

-A pair of Spring Boot microservices built to demonstrate inter-service communication without Spring Cloud.
+These are a pair of Spring Boot microservices built to demonstrate interservice communication without Spring Cloud.
 The **BassTracker** service creates and fetches lake data by interacting with the **LakeProfileService** over HTTP.

+To simulate various failures, the Lake Profile service is run under various Spring profiles.
 ---

 ## 🧱 Architecture Overview